juliastic/ez-aoe-details/README.md

 `analyses = MultipleAnalyses({SkillLevel.CUSTOM_A: file_path + '/custom_a', SkillLevel.CUSTOM_B: file_path + '/custom_b'})`
 ### Visualisation Modifications
 To amend the visualisations, file `visualisation.py` needs to be modified.
 In particular: Below the comment `# set relevant technologies`.
-## How does this tool help other players?
-Players are able to understand their own actions in game by analaysing their replay files.
-In particular, the tool enables them to understand their weak points.
 ## Outline - Possible Extensions
 * Abstract visualsations to enable easier reuse, i.e., enable users to decide which technologies to visualise
 * Add pip package support